 Team mate Conti was praised by Cassa who told me how natural Conti is on a social ski.
 "With a little time and more strength, Devid will do well,".
 Said Cassa.
 And as I asked Cassa about the race he fought.
 You couldn't help but be pleased for this great Italian character.

-Meanwhile the prize giving was about to begin.
+Meanwhile the prise giving was about to begin.
 A very emotional event with memorial awards being given in remembrance of people from years gone by.
 It was an event when many felt close.

 And then the party.
-The big top tent was set for a wild nite of dancing on tables, singing, beer drinking, beer throwing with not a dry person in sight (I blame Tom Lumley).
+The big top tent was set for a wild night of dancing on tables, singing, beer drinking, beer throwing with not a dry person in sight (I blame Tom Lumley).
 Cassa &.
-Co. performed the Full Monty and the nite went on.
+Co. performed the Full Monty and the night went on.
 And on.
 And on.